Number of Credits: 2 CME Credits

 The Institute for Advanced Medical Education is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The Institute for Advanced Medical Education designates this enduring material for a maximum of 2 AMA PRA Category 1 Credits™.
+Physicians should only claim credit commensurate with the extent of their participation in the activity.

 These credits are accepted by ARDMS/APCA, CCI, Sonography Canada and most other credentialing bodies.